Additional Speakers Include:

 Myles Cohen is currently president of Pratt Recycling.
-As the chief executive of this business, Cohen is responsible for Pratt’s network of recycling plants, its material recovery facilities (MRFs) throughout the USA, as well as directing the sourcing for Pratt’s 100-percent-recycled paper mills.
-Cohen’s team manages a variety of recycling activities, including collection and processing of paper, plastics, metals and other materials; operation of MRFs; and more.
+As the chief executive of this business, Myles is responsible for Pratt’s network of recycling plants, its material recovery facilities (MRFs) throughout the USA, as well as directing the sourcing for Pratt’s 100-percent-recycled paper mills.
+Myles’s team manages a variety of recycling activities, including collection and processing of paper, plastics, metals and other materials; operation of MRFs; and more.
 Additionally, he leads Pratt Industries’ “close-the-loop” initiative, which assists Pratt’s customers in their environmental sustainability initiatives, enabling them to achieve their zero-landfill goals through improved recycling and waste-to-energy solutions.

 Van Dyk Recycling Solutions